 Sound is a crucial part of what makes Disney parks feel magical… and it all starts inside the closely-guarded rooms of Walt Disney Imagineering.
 In this episode, Imagineers John Dennis and Greg Lhotka break down how they use music and audio to bring attractions to life, from speaker systems hidden in rock work, to the intricate timing of a Frozen water ride.
 Then, they reveal the surprising story of how one of Disney’s most iconic songs got a brand new verse, more than half a century after its debut.

-We’re proud to present the winning entries from our Sound Off competition: five listener-made short stories that rose to the very top.
+We’re proud to present the winning entries from our Listener Stories competition: five listener-made shorts that rose to the very top.
 From clever tinnitus tonics to melodic subway signals, from mischievous church bells to a guitar that speaks in whispers, this Gold Collection is rich with emotion, originality, and sonic craft.

 Mix Notes: Dumb Farts, Alien Crickets & Junkyard Instruments